QuantEcon/lecture-python-intro/lectures/networks.md

 In-degree centrality tells us that page A deserves a higher rank.

-But in fact page A might be less important than page B.
+But in fact, page A might be less important than page B.

 To see why, suppose that the links to A are from pages that receive almost no traffic, while the links to B are from pages that receive very heavy traffic.